 With the goal of reducing the likelihood of potentially lethal accidents, the Church of England Pensions Board and Swedish National Pension Funds’ Council of Ethics requested that mining companies disclose data regarding mine tailings dams, which have historically been kept private.
-Using this data, GRID-Arendal developed the world’s first public database of mine tailings dams, which contains easily searchable and extremely detailed information on over 1700 mine tailings dams worldwide.
+Using this data, GRID-Arendal has developed and launched the world’s first public database of mine tailings dams and storage facilities, which contains easily searchable and extremely detailed information on over 1700 mine tailings dams worldwide.
 The Global Tailings Portal is intended for widespread use, targeting insurers, scientists, governments, the media, the mining industry, the finance community, and civil society alike.

 This document has been made through the input of multiple member countries and as such presents a range of international approaches.
 It is intended to provide guidance to mine operators, owners, designers and regulators on closure considerations for design at all stages of the tailings dam.
 This bulletin highlights the specific aspects that require special consideration when a sustainable design life of 1,000 years or more is adopted.
 The bulletin contains the following three main sections: sustainable closure principles, sustainable design considerations and monitoring.

 This bulletin is intended to provide information regarding tailings properties and identifies the benefits and limitations of technologies for designers, owners, regulators, communities and various organizations.
 It provides updates in terms of tailings properties and technologies related to their dewatering and disposal, along with the associated dams and containment structures with its focus on the technical design of the confining dams.
 The objective is to improve the management of tailings dams.
 This bulletin recognizes that there is no one size fits all approach to the design of tailings dams, thus it must account for site-specific conditions.
 The main sections of the bulletin are: